OUTPATIENT US clinical experience

 MD2B Connect Physician ID # 175

-Where will the rotation take place: This hands-on rotation will take place in Seattle, Washington (approximately 20 miles south of downtown Seattle).
+Where will the rotation take place: This outpatient US clinical experience will take place in Seattle, Washington (approximately 20 miles south of downtown Seattle).
 There is a second location which will only be visited on Wednesdays; this location is approximately 15 miles east of downtown Seattle).

 What you will do: This is an outpatient experience during which you will be under the supervision of a highly regarded physician educator who is board-certified in Internal Medicine and Endocrinology.
 The preceptor is a Clinical Assistant Professor of Medicine at the University of Washington School of Medicine, and a member of the American Association of Clinical Endocrinologists and American College of Physicians.
 The attending is actively involved in the education of internal medicine residents at the University of Washington during inpatient months, and also has students from the medical school rotating through the outpatient practice.